Rommeir/IcyTowerGame/GDD.md

 ### Moment-to-moment rules

+- The player controls horizontal movement to the left and right.
+- The player must press the Jump button to jump from a platform.
-- The player moves continuously left or right according to input and builds horizontal momentum.
+- Holding left or right builds horizontal momentum.
-- Jumping is automatic: every valid landing on a platform immediately starts the next jump.
-- The player keeps horizontal momentum while airborne, so longer jumps require building speed before takeoff.
+- Horizontal momentum affects how far the character travels during a jump.
+- The player must combine movement speed, jump timing, and landing position to reach higher platforms.
-- The camera scrolls upward once the player reaches the upper part of the screen.
+- The camera scrolls upward as the player climbs higher.
 - Platforms below the visible area are recycled and reused above the player.
-- As height increases, platform spacing becomes less forgiving and special platform types may appear.
+- As height increases, platform spacing becomes more difficult and special platform types may appear.
 - **Scoring:** the score increases according to the maximum height reached.
-Fast consecutive landings can increase a combo multiplier and award bonus points.
+Consecutive successful jumps may increase a combo and award bonus points.
-- **Failure:** falling below the bottom of the screen immediately ends the run, freezes gameplay, shows the final score and high score, and allows a quick retry.
+- **Failure:** falling below the bottom of the screen ends the run, stops gameplay, and displays the final score and high score.

 ### Parameters you will need to tune